mwmcclure7/Cotempus/README.md

-# Free-Time-Finder
+# Cotempus

-Free-Time-Finder is a web application designed to simplify group scheduling by helping teams find the most convenient meeting times based on everyone's availability.
+Cotempus is a web application designed to simplify group scheduling by helping teams find the most convenient meeting times based on everyone's availability.

 ## Features